klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 | getHashForSignature(transaction: AbstractTransaction): String | Returns the hash of the transaction for the sender to sign. |
 | getHashForFeePayerSignature(transaction: AbstractFeeDelegatedTransaction): String | Returns the hash of the transaction for the fee payer to sign. |

-### RPC Layer Class Diagram
+### RPC Layer

-The `RPC` layer provides the functions to use the Node API.
+The `RPC` layer provides the functions to use the Node APIs.
 The `RPC` is a class that manages the Node API for each namespace.
 Node APIs currently provided by Caver are [klay] and [net].

 ![0811RPC](https://user-images.githubusercontent.com/32922423/89860609-d6220d80-dbde-11ea-85f6-ea3fc6f47991.png)

-`Klay` is a class that provides [Node API of klay namespace]. `Net` is a class that provides [Node API of net namespace].
-The result value received from Klaytn Node is returned to the user.
+`Klay` is a class that provides [klay namespace of the Node API]. `Net` is a class that provides [net namespace of the Node API].
+The result value received from a Klaytn Node is returned to the user.
 For more information about each API and the returned result, refer to [JSON-RPC APIs].

 #### Klay

-`Klay` provides JSON-RPC call with "klay" name space.
+`Klay` provides JSON-RPC call with "klay" namespace.

 ##### Variable description